tbttin/notes/makes/gnu-make-manual.md

 [#Force-Targets]

-## Empty Target Files to Record Events {#Empty-Targets}
+## Empty Target Files to Record Events

 - The *empty target* is a variant of the *phony target*.

 - The purpose of the empty target file is to record, with its last-modification time, when the rule's recipe was last executed.

   ```makefile
   print: foo.c bar.c